EMT/wildtime-api/app/config/activities.md

 You can identify <a href="http://www.britishbutterflies.co.uk/identification.asp">British butterflies here</a> on Steven Cheshire's amazing website.

-Thanks to the Woodland Trust for this idea.
 You can find more <a href="http://www.naturedetectives.org.uk/packs/butterfly_pack.htm">butterfly activities</a> over at their nature detectives website.

+Thanks to the Woodland Trust for this activity.